teicheld/powerPirate/README.md

 # The PowerPirate

-let you download all torrents from thePirateBay.party linked with the searchterms of the list you provide as argument.
+let you download all books from thePirateBay.party linked with the searchterms of the list you provide as argument or through stdin.

 ## process in detail